moirai2/moirai2/README.md

 ```

 Let's say we a file example.txt with just "Hello World", for example.
-If a new triple 'root->input->example.txt' is added to the database (equivalent of 'root  example.txt' line is added to input.txt), moirai2.pl execute 'output=`wc -l < example.txt`' and stores the result in triple database 'example.txt->count->1' (equivalent of 'example.txt 1' in count.txt).
+If a new SPO 'root->input->example.txt' is added to the database (equivalent of 'root  example.txt' line is added to input.txt), moirai2.pl execute 'output=`wc -l < example.txt`' and stores the result in DAG database 'example.txt->count->1' (equivalent of 'example.txt 1' in count.txt).

 #### submit
 ```